 Pack Your Lunch

-Our third sustainable living hack is one that you’ve always known you “should” be doing.
+Our next sustainable living hack is one that you’ve always known you “should” be doing.
 If you’ve never started doing it, it’s probably because you don’t have time in the morning.
-But packing your own lunch for work can be much faster and easier than many of us make it if you put in just a little time on one weekend day.
+But packing your own lunch for work or school can be much faster and easier than many of us think.

 Sides are even easier–many side-dish-appropriate foods already travel well like bananas, kiwi, string cheese, and bags of carrots.
 The trick here is to make it easy on yourself to add these things to your insulated lunch bag in the morning.
 This preparation makes your daily life more environmentally sustainable because you’re not relying on to-go containers or traveling extra distance to source your lunch.

+Sustainable living should be something that you can actually sustain over time.
 What good would sustainable living be if it was too hard for a normal person to participate in?
-We want to be able to sustain this lifestyle and not just do it once in a while when we find ourselves with an extra burst of time or energy.
+We want to be able to maintain this lifestyle and not just do it once in a while when we find ourselves with an extra burst of time or energy.

 With this in mind, you don’t have to do everything in this guide right away, you can start small and work your way up to larger, more impactful actions.
 Pace yourself and find the hacks that work best for you.
 Keep in mind, there are so many ways to live more sustainably, and the suggestions here really just scratch the surface.